jeuskirchen/mobile-robot/README.md

 ### Demonstration of trilateration

 Actual state in red and belief state in blue.
-The actual state may deviate due to motion noise, but gets corrected by applying the Bayes filter using the trilateration data.
+The actual state may deviate due to motion noise, but the belief state then gets corrected by applying the Bayes filter using the trilateration data.

 <p align="center">
     <img src="figures/trilateration.gif?v=1" alt="" style="width: 500px; height: auto;"/>